dilyn-corner/ubuntu-core-riscv64/README.md

 Drop `kernel/sources/config` and use `kconfig` in `snapcraft.yaml`
     * Potentially just minify the `config` to make kernel builds faster...

+`u-boot` builds a device tree for our hardware.
+Investigate having the gadget provide our device tree.

 ### Explain Key Files